department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-12">If I leave my school but return after a semester, am I still approved for the Yellow Ribbon Program?</button>
 <div id="questions-12" class="usa-accordion-content">

-If the school still participates in the program, they must continue to offer funding to you if you meet all of the requirements listed below.
+If the school still offers the program, they must continue to offer funding to you as long as you meet all of the requirements listed below.

 **All of these must be true.
 You**
 - Make acceptable progress toward completing your program (according to your school), **and**
 - Stay enrolled in the school without a break (following the school's policy), **and**
-- Have money left under your Post-9/11 GI Bill benefits
+- Have money left in your Post-9/11 GI Bill benefits

 [Check the status of your Post-9/11 GI Bill benefits](/education/gi-bill/post-9-11/ch-33-benefit/).